 Treating rosacea pustules involves a combination of lifestyle changes, over-the-counter products, and medical treatment such as:

-Gentle Skincare
+Gentle Skincare for Rosacea

 Rosacea skin can be super sensitive.
 Keep a simple skincare routine and opt for gentle face cleansers and moisturizers and avoid anything that’s too harsh or abrasive.
 Some brands have sensitive skin or “anti-redness” lines that are better for rosacea.

-Azelaic Acid
+Azelaic Acid for Rosacea

-You can get serums and creams with azelaic acid over the counter while higher strengths are available by prescription.
+You can get serums and creams with azelaic acid over the counter, while higher strengths are available by prescription.

-Sun Protection
+Sun Protection for Rosacea

 Protecting your face from the sun with a broad-spectrum sunscreen with at least SPF 30 is crucial, even on cloudy days.
 If your skin is sensitive to sunscreen, look at gentle formulations with physical filters like zinc oxide.
+Tinted formulas can be helpful in toning down the redness.

 Avoid Triggers